 Owner, Green Thumb Garden Centre

-Last year, we started to email invoices… for a planting job, a spring or fall clean up, weeding and so on.
-We’ll accept your cheque, but you can also do an email transfer to us for your
+We continue to email invoices… for a planting job, a spring or fall clean up, weeding and so on.
+We’ll accept your cheque, but you can also do an email transfer to us for your payment.

 Perennial of the year